wellsjo/in-series/README.md

 # in-series
-This module provides a clean api for performing synchronous and asynchronous functions in series.
+This module provides a clean api for performing synchronous and asynchronous functions in series (one after the other).

 # Install
 ```